 A Celebration of Minnesota Artists and Their Work

-Over the months of August and September, over 50 Minnesota artists will respond in real time to history as it unfolds by creating Art in This Present Moment.
+Over the months of August, September and October, over 50 Minnesota artists responded in real time to history as it unfolded by creating Art in This Present Moment.

-Concept: Artists will paint a mural that aims to bring color and life to a community resource center in Duluth’s Lincoln Park neighborhood, utilizing Anishinaabe symbolism to shed light on the city’s Indigenous history.
+Artists painted a mural that aims to bring color and life to a community resource center in Duluth’s Lincoln Park neighborhood, utilizing Anishinaabe symbolism to shed light on the city’s Indigenous history.

 Couple Thomasina Petrus and Charles Petrus, and composer Alex Shaw, are continuing to develop the score to Tracing Sacred Steps, which Brownbody initially presented in April 2019 as a “works-in-progress.”